This post may contain affiliate links. Please read my disclosure policy.

 Espresso Beans

-For my espresso beans, I prefer to use organic, medium roast espresso beans.
-I love to pick up a small bag of local roasted beans from my local CSA or farmer’s co-op, but your local grocery store may also have a good selection to choose from.
-I’ve also found a few brands online that I’ve enjoyed such as Jo Espresso and Kicking Horse Cliff Hanger Espresso.
+I prefer to use organic, medium roast espresso beans for my espresso beans.
+I love picking up a small bag of locally roasted beans from my local CSA or farmer’s co-op, but your local grocery store may also have a good selection.
+I’ve also found a few brands I’ve enjoyed online, such as Jo Espresso and Kicking Horse Cliff Hanger Espresso.

 If organic espresso beans aren’t available, you can use your favorite espresso beans from your local grocery store or order online.
 Some that I have used and enjoyed are Starbuck’s Espresso (I use their dark roast) and Cafe Don Pablo.